Breast Revision Surgery in Palos Verdes, CA

 As much as 15 percent of women may need to undergo breast revision to change the size of their implants, especially as they age and their preferences change.
 Approximately 10 to 15 percent of women with silicone implants may experience capsular contracture or positioning issues, and slightly fewer may experience implant rupture.
 Other complications are even rarer.
 Overall, most women are very satisfied and experience no complications with the results of their breast procedures.

 Breast revision may cost as much as your original breast procedure.
-Depending on your reason for undergoing breast revision, you may be able to get a portion of the procedure covered by your insurance.
+Depending on your reason for undergoing breast revision, you may be able to get a portion of the procedure covered by your insurance or even the breast implant manufacturer.

 Not always.
 Some lifts, fat grafting, and nipple repositioning may be done without entering the implant pocket.
 If breast implants need to be removed during breast revision surgery, brand new implants are usually inserted.
 However, they do not have to be replaced at all if you no longer wish to have breast implants!
 Dr. Boyd can remove the implants and perform a concurrent breast lift to improve the appearance of your breasts after breast revision surgery.